 Char-Broil packs a special cleaner/scraper into every box that works specifically with the Commercial grills.
 Meathead, our founder, bought a 4-burner version of this line back in 2008 when they were called Quantum Grills.
 After one year the factory grates corroded and clogged so he replaced them with another company's product, GrillGrates, which operate on the same principle, only better.

 Char-Broil Commercial Grills feature a bi-metallic temperature gauge located above each control knob purportedly measuring the temp of the cooking surface above each burner.
 Alas, we don't have much faith in the accuracy of bi-metal gauges so we still recommend you consider purchasing a high quality digital thermometer to check them.

 Meathead feels the optional rotisserie was an afterthought on his 4-burner model.
 The left bracket of his rotisserie kit scraped against the lid of the side burner.
 He had to mount it to the inside of the cooking chamber.
 That was easy because the mounting holes go through, but he also had to mount the motor upside down or when the lid went down it wouldn't close.
 The rod came in two parts and needed to be screwed together.
 They kept coming loose so he had a local auto body shop weld the two parts together.
 Char-Broil says this is an unusual occurrence, but we have seen many complaints about the mounting brackets on the internet.

 The cookbox and single door cart are a combo of stainless and painted steel.
-Construction is lightweight and rather flimsy, but Meathead's 2008 model is holding up fine in the harsh weather of Chicago.
-He doesn't cover it so the stainless now looks more like aluminum, but other than the grates, there are no signs of rust or corrosion.
-He uses it a lot, doesn't baby it and doesn't hesitate to recommend it.
+Construction is lightweight and rather flimsy, but Meathead's 2008 model held up fine in the harsh weather of Chicago.
+He never covered it so the stainless looked more like aluminum, but other than the grates, it was a decent grill for the money and worked reliably for several years.